-Finding 2021-001 - Cash Reconciliations (Repeat Finding) Material Weakness
+Finding 2022-001 - Cash Reconciliations (Repeat Finding) Significant Deficiency

-The School District did not regularly and timely reconcile cash accounts during the 2020-2021 School Year.
+The School District did not regularly and timely reconcile cash accounts during the 2021-2022 School Year.
 A reconciliation was performed subsequent to year end; however, it did not accurately reconcile cash balances.
-We, as auditors, proposed adjusting journal entries affecting cash balances.
-A prior period adjustment was made to beginning equity in the General Fund to reflect the unreconciled difference.
+The auditors proposed adjusting journal entries affecting cash balances.

-We recommend the School District ensure appropriate internal controls are in place and a system of monitoring exists to ensure the implementation of these controls.
+The auditors recommended the School District ensure appropriate internal controls are in place and a system of monitoring exists to ensure the implementation of these controls.